 How To Cast A Fly Rod

-Fly casting is very similar in nature to a number of other physical skills.
-A good parallel would be learning to swing on a swing set.
-Once an angler has put in some practice time their muscle memory will take over, and the sport becomes much more enjoyable.
+Fly casting is very similar in nature to a number of other learned skills.
+Like learning to swing on a swing set, once an angler has put in some practice time their muscle memory will take over, and the sport becomes much more enjoyable.
 At that point the concentration shifts away from simply learning to cast and shifts toward catching fish.

 There are a few tips that we have found to be tremendously beneficial over the years.
 Doing a few simple exercises before hitting the water will go a long way towards minimizing frustration and building the muscle memory that we mentioned earlier.
 If you are not yet sure how to set up your fly rod before you start practicing, we suggest you take a read though our guide on how to set up your fly rod.
 Understanding how to cast before you try to catch fish will add to your sense of enjoyment once you do hit the water.